goodmind/Infornography/README.md

 `archey` seems to follow more closely the principles of KISS, however it's designed only for Arch Linux.
 We'd like to be a little more broad, but just a little.

 ### Known issues/notes
-- OSX and *BSD support has been dropped for now, seperate scripts for    different systems will be made soon.
+- *BSD support has been dropped for now, seperate scripts for    different systems will be made soon.

 <center>
 <img